 This is the test case info function.
-It is supposed to return a list of tagged tuples that specify various properties regarding the execution of this particular test case.
+It is supposed to return a list of tagged tuples that specify various properties related to the execution of this particular test case.
+Properties set by Testcase/0 override properties that have been previously set for the test case by group/1 or suite/0.

-The timetrap tag sets the maximum time the test case is allowed to take.
+The timetrap tag sets the maximum time the test case is allowed to execute.
 If the timetrap time is exceeded, the test case fails with reason timetrap_timeout. init_per_testcase/2 and end_per_testcase/2 are included in the timetrap time.
-If a TimeFunc function is specified, it will be called before the test case (or init_per_testcase/2) and must return a value on TimeVal format.
+A TimeFunc function can be used to set a new timetrap by returning a TimeVal.
+It may also be used to trigger a timetrap timeout by, at some point, returning a value other than a TimeVal.
+(See the User's Guide for details).

-The require tag specifies configuration variables that are required by the test case.
+The require tag specifies configuration variables that are required by the test case (and/or init/ end_per_testcase/2).
 If the required configuration variables are not found in any of the configuration files, the test case is skipped.
 For more information about the 'require' functionality, see the reference manual for the function ct:require/[1,2].

-If timetrap and/or require is not set, the default values specified in the suite/0 return list will be used.
+If timetrap and/or require is not set, the default values specified by suite/0 (or group/1) will be used.